GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 ---

 ---
-This module exapnds further explores the **Data organisation** sections of your data management plan.
+This module page will show the many forms data can take and how you can organise them.
+We will explain folder and file naming systems, showing you how to can organise your research for finding and sharing as well as good record keeping practice.
 Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan).
 ---

->This page will show the many forms data can take and how you can organise them.
-We will explain folder and file naming systems, showing you how to can organise your research for finding and sharing as well as good record keeping practice.

 Section 1: Different formats research data may take